Lieb-Schultz-Mattis-Type and Laughlin-Type Argument for the Quantum Hall Effect in Lattice Fermions with Spiral Boundary Conditions

 Our approach unifies the LSM argument for interacting systems and Laughlin's gauge argument for the QHE, and provides a useful framework for analyzing correlated topological phases in lattice models.
-Since the present formalism is formulated entirely in terms of the many-body wave function and the polarization operators, it can be straightforwardly extended to systems with interactions, disorder, or nontrivial lattice geometries.
-Applications to Chern insulators, fractional Chern insulators, and topological superconductors under SBCs will be interesting future problems.
+Since the present formalism is formulated entirely in terms of the many-body wave function and the polarization operators, it can be straightforwardly extended to systems with disorder or nontrivial lattice geometries, and also to the fractional QHE\cite{Lu-R-O}.
+In addition to the present method for the QHE condition, an alternative formulation has also been proposed by Matsugatani {\it et al.}\cite{Matsugatani-I-S-W} in terms of many-body Chern number based on Berry connections \cite{TKNN,Fukui-H-S} and point-group symmetries.
+It would be also interesting to reformulate their framework using SBCs.

 {\it --Acknowledgment--}

 The authors thank Y. Imamura and M. Oshikawa for discussions.
 M.~N. acknowledges the research fellow position of the Institute of Industrial Science, The University of Tokyo.
 M.~N. is supported partly by MEXT/JSPS KAKENHI Grant No.~JP20K03769.